Associate Provost for Research and Scholarship

 Karen L. Houseknecht, Ph.D. was appointed Associate Provost for Research and Scholarship on June 1, 2018.
 She also serves as professor of Pharmacology in the UNE College of Osteopathic Medicine.
 Prior to joining the College of Osteopathic Medicine, Houseknecht served as professor and founding faculty member in the UNE College of Pharmacy's Department of Pharmaceutical Sciences.

 Houseknecht’s career, which has spanned academic and corporate research environments, has focused on her unwavering passion around the discovery and development of novel therapeutics for the treatment of diabetes, obesity and mood disorders, with a specific focus on patient safety.
-In her role as an educator, she trains students in pharmacology and pathophysiology across healthcare disciplines and has a strong interest in inter-professional education.
+In her role as an educator, she trains students in the disciplines of pharmacology and pathophysiology across healthcare disciplines and has a strong interest in inter-professional education.

 Houseknecht earned a B.S. in Animal Sciences from Virginia Tech, a M.S. in Animal Nutrition from the University of Georgia and a Ph.D. from Cornell University.
 She then received post-doctoral training as a research fellow in endocrinology and metabolism at the Beth Israel Hospital, Harvard Medical School.
 Training with Barbara Kahn, M.D., and Jeffry Flier, M.D., her research focused on insulin signaling defects leading to insulin resistance as well as the biology of the newly discovered hormone, leptin.